Fairlay/Bitcoin-Betting/README.md

 ```

 ## Get User Balances (SubscribeBalance)
 Returns current user balance and subscribes to future balance changes.
-This does not require autentication.
+This does not require authentication.

 Request:
 ```jsonc